Pramod Chandra Mody

-Pramod Chandra Mody (born 1 September 1959) is a retired Indian Revenue Service officer of 1982 batch.
-He is currently serving as 14th Secretary General of the Rajya Sabha since November 2021.
+Pramod Chandra Mody (born 1 September 1959) is a retired Indian Revenue Service officer of the 1982-batch.
+He is currently serving as 13th Secretary General of the Rajya Sabha since November 2021.
 He served as Chairperson of the Central Board of Direct Taxes from February 2019 to May 2021.
 He had one of the longest tenures as CBDT chief.

-Early life and education
+Life and education

-Pramod Chandra Mody was born on 1 September 1959 in Mumbai India.
+Pramod Chandra Mody was born on 1 September 1959 in Mumbai.
 He completed his B.A degree from St Stephen's College, Delhi affiliated with Delhi University and his LLB degree from Government Law College, Mumbai and has a Diploma in Journalism from KC College of Journalism Mumbai.
+He is married to Poonam Mody since 22 November 1983 and they have one son and one daughter.